minvws/nl-covid19-dbco-app-coordination/README.md

 # COVID-19 <Project Name> - <platform>

 ## Introduction
-This repository contains the <platform> implementation of the Dutch COVID-19 <project or app name>.
+This repository contains the technical documentatio of the Dutch COVID-19 DBCO app.

-* The <platform> app is located in the repository you are currently viewing.
-* The <related> can be found here: <related repo>

-## Local development setup

-Instructions for local development

 ## Development & Contribution process